Shiva Temples of Tamilnadu

 PIN 605402

-Located on the southern side of the circumambulating path encircling the sanctum sanctorum of Devi Muthambikai, lies a circular rock known as Vatta paarai, accompanied by a Linga.
-According to legend, this rock holds great significance as it was the site where Ram and Sugriv made a solemn agreement, with Hanuman as their witness, before slaying Vali.
-In the village, it is customary for individuals to resolve their disputes by taking an oath upon this sacred circular rock.
-Regarded as a shrine, it is believed that those who dare to deceive or lie before it will endure irreversible suffering.
+Situated in the southern part of the prakaram encircling the sanctum of Devi Muthambikai, is a circular rock called Vatta paarai, which is accompanied by a Linga.
+According to ancient tales, this rock holds immense significance as it was the very place where Ram and Sugriv entered into a solemn agreement, with Hanuman as their witness, before defeating Vali.
+In the local community, it is a tradition for individuals to settle their disputes by taking an oath on this sacred circular rock.
+Considered as a place of worship, it is believed that those who dare to deceive or lie in front of it will face irreversible suffering.

-Circular Rock - The Circular rock shrine holds a significant historical background.
-It revolves around a tale of betrayal and justice-seeking between two brothers.
-The younger brother, upon discovering that his elder brother had deceitfully taken his property, confronted him and demanded its return.
-However, the elder brother stubbornly refused to comply.
-In order to seek justice, the younger brother turned to a panchayat for resolution.
+The historical significance of 'Vattaparai' sannidhi lies in a story of betrayal and justice-seeking involving two brothers.
+The younger brother, upon learning that his elder brother had dishonestly acquired his property, confronted him and requested its return.
+Despite the younger brother's demands, the elder brother adamantly refused to return the property.
+To seek justice, the younger brother sought resolution from the village council.

-The panchayat, acting as a governing body, instructed the elder brother to take an oath within the sacred sanctum of the Circular rock shrine, known as Vattaparai Ambal.
-Crafty and determined to deceive, the elder brother devised a cunning plan.
-He gathered the value of his younger brother's assets in gold and concealed it within the decorative knob of his walking cane.
-Carrying the cane, he presented himself before the panchayat and his brother.
+The council directed the older sibling to swear an oath at the shrine of 'vattaparai amman' as evidence of his assertion.
+The Crafty elder brother devised a plan to deceive by gathering the value of his younger brother's assets in gold and concealing it within the decorative knob of his walking cane.
+Carrying the cane, he presented himself before the council and his brother.
 He then handed over the cane to the younger brother and solemnly declared with both hands that he possessed none of his sibling's property.
-Instead, he claimed that it was in the possession of the younger brother.

 According to historical accounts, it was at this precise moment that a venomous black snake emerged and fatally bit the elder brother.
 On the location, a statue of a snake now stands as a testament to the incident.
 Additionally, an impression of a serpent's tail can still be observed on the chest of Devi Muthambigai, serving as tangible evidence of the occurrence.
 Devotees seeking confirmation of this can seek the guidance of the Sivachariya.